Spectral stability of V2 centres in sub-micron 4H-SiC membranes: RESULTS AND DISCUSSION

 After the main fabrication and optical characterisation, that will be discussed in the next section, we perform a second annealing of our sample with the same parameters as the first annealing.
 We perform photoluminescence (PL) scans of our sample at room temperature with an excitation laser of \SI{728}{\nano\meter} and \SIrange{350}{450}{\micro\watt} before the objective.
-We find that the background fluorescence of our sample increased by one order of magnitude after the annealing, which can be seen by comparing the upper and centre panel of \ref{Fig1}(d).
+We find that the background fluorescence of our sample increased by one order of magnitude after the annealing, which can be seen by comparing the upper and centre panel of Figure \ref{Fig1}(d).
 Furthermore, we observe very slow bleaching of the parts of the surface that were exposed to the \SI{728}{\nano\meter} laser.
 To clean the surface of the parasitic fluorescence, we perform a short soft-ICP etching step on the growth side of the epilayer with an SF$_6$-plasma.
-We removed \SI{\sim 30}{\nano\meter} of material, which resulted in a background fluorescence level comparable to the one after the main fabrication, as shown in the lower panel of Figure \ref{Fig1}(d).
+We removed \SI{\sim 30}{\nano\meter} of material, which resulted in an only slightly increased background fluorescence level compared to the one after the main fabrication, as shown in the lower panel of Figure \ref{Fig1}(d) and Supplementary Figure 3.
 However, as displayed in the right panel of Figure \ref{Fig1}(c), this soft-ICP etching induced a grain-like surface with an increase of the surface roughness by a factor of \SI{\sim2.5}{}.
 We suspect that the annealing step created contamination on the surface which was partially imprinted on the SiC surface at our soft-ICP step.
-We emphasise that the induced roughness is not related to the RIE of our main fabrication in all likelihood, since we know from previous samples that our process yields a surface roughness comparable to the one after polishing (see supplementary materials for details).
+We emphasise that the induced roughness is not related to the RIE of our main fabrication in all likelihood, since we know from previous samples that our process yields a surface roughness comparable to the one after polishing (Supplementary Notes 5 and 6 for details).
 After all fabrication steps, the thinnest membrane of our sample exhibits a minimum thickness of \SI{\sim0.13}{\micro\meter} and the thickest membrane a minimum thickness of \SI{\sim2.36}{\micro\meter}.
 We attribute this inhomogeneity to our lapping and polishing steps.
-For simplicity, we now always refer to the membrane thicknesses after the soft ICP step.
+For simplicity, we now always refer to the membrane thicknesses after the soft-ICP step.